With Kenneth Dagatan’s ‘In My Mother’s Skin,’ Philippine cinema continues its triumphant three-year streak at the most coveted Sundance Film Festival.

 With Kenneth Dagatan’s In My Mother’s Skin, Filipino cinema also sees its triumphant three-year streak at the Sundance Film Festival.
 Just earlier this year, Martika Ramirez Escobar and Don Josephus Raphael Eblahan made historic wins at the fest with Leonor Will Never Die and The Headhunter’s Daughter, respectively.

-Leonor Will Never Die (the first Filipino feature film to be selected in Sundance since The Blossoming of Maximo Oliveros in 2006) went on to win an award at the Toronto International Film Festival and got a best international film nomination at the Film Independent Spirit Awards.
+Leonor Will Never Die (the first Filipino-directed feature film to be selected in Sundance since The Blossoming of Maximo Oliveros in 2006) went on to win an award at the Toronto International Film Festival and got a best international film nomination at the Film Independent Spirit Awards.
 In 2021, Sonny Calvento’s social satire Excuse Me Miss, Miss, Miss became the first Filipino short to be part of the esteemed film festival.

 The 2023 Sundance Film Festival will hold hybrid festivities and will run from January 19–29, 2023.
 Explore its excitingly diverse lineup here and follow Epicmedia Productions’ social media page to keep updated of the screening schedules for In My Mother’s Skin.